 Leverage - Like other futures contracts, currency futures allow traders to gain exposure to large currency values without having to pay the full underlying amount.
 Margin requirements are in the range of 4-10% of contract value.

 Daily settlement - All open positions in currency futures are marked to market daily, with profits credited and losses debited from the trader’s account.
-This avoids build-up of credit risk.
+This avoids the build-up of credit risk.

 Physical settlement - Most currency futures are physically settled, requiring actual delivery of the currencies on expiry.
 However, some contracts like USD/INR are cash settled in Indian rupees.

-Hedging - Currency futures help importers, exporters, and institutional investors hedge their foreign exchange risk cost effectively.
+Hedging - Currency futures help importers, exporters, and institutional investors hedge their foreign exchange risk cost-effectively.
 Futures are an alternative to forward contracts.

-Speculation - Traders use currency futures to bet on exchange rate movements and profit from the price difference between contract price and settlement price.
+Speculation - Traders use currency futures to bet on exchange rate movements and profit from the price difference between the contract price and settlement price.
 Intraday trading is possible.

 Correlation with spot FX - Currency futures generally mirror movements in underlying exchange rates.
-Arbitrage ensures futures pricing is aligned with spot and forward rates after adjusting for cost of carry.
+Arbitrage ensures futures pricing is aligned with spot and forward rates after adjusting for the cost of carry.

-Accessibility - Currency futures are exchange traded and centrally cleared, providing easy participant access, price transparency and counterparty guarantees.
+Accessibility - Currency futures are exchange-traded and centrally cleared, providing easy participant access, price transparency and counterparty guarantees.
 They are more accessible than OTC forward contracts.

 Currency forwards are customised over-the-counter (OTC) contracts that allow two parties to buy or sell a currency at a specified exchange rate on a future date.
 Some key features are below.

-Customisation - Forwards allow customisation of contract terms like amount, maturity date, settlement type, etc. as per user requirements, unlike standardised futures.
+Customisation - Forwards allow customisation of contract terms like amount, maturity date, settlement type, etc., as per user requirements, unlike standardised futures.

 Counterparty risk - Forwards carry counterparty risk as the contracts are directly between two parties.
 If one defaults, the other is affected.